 Completion of residency training in AP, CP or AP/CP.
 Facilities: Beth Israel Deaconess Medical Center is a large referral center with active bone marrow and solid organ transplantation programs.
 The center is equipped with state-of-the-art laboratory facilities.

 Salary is commensurate with postgraduate level of training.
-Staff: Christine Bryke, MD, Reed E. Drews, MD, Loren Joseph, MD, German Pihan, MD, Lynne Uhl, MD, Olga Weinberg, MD, and Robert Willim, MD.
+Faculty: Christine Bryke, MD, Reed E. Drews, MD, Sarmad Jassim, MD, Loren Joseph, MD, Phillip Michaels, MD, German Pihan, MD, Lynne Uhl, MD, Olga Weinberg, MD, and Robert Willim, MD.

 Request application materials via email to Joan Allin, Pathology Residency/Fellowship Coordinator ( firstname.lastname@example.org